How To Buy Shares (Stocks) in Australia: On The ASX & Global

 Step 6: Pay For The Transaction

-Once you have decided on your order type, you will need adequate funds in your trading account to buy those shares with the associated brokerage fees.
+Once you have decided on your order type, you will need adequate funds in your trading account to buy those shares with the associated brokerage fees (some brokers, such as eToro, don't charge any brokerage for domestic and international shares)

 The settlement period for trades executed on the ASX is two business days, T (trade day) +2.
 It implies that you must have adequate funds in your trade account two business days after buying the shares.